 It is just as important to be aware of and have treatment for mental health problems as it is for physical health problems in pregnancy.
-In Ireland the aim for each maternity hospital/unit is to have access to perinatal mental health services to support women with mental health problems in pregnancy.
+In Ireland, the aim for each maternity hospital/unit is to have access to perinatal mental health services to support women with mental health problems in pregnancy.
 They will also offer advice to women with mental health problems who may be planning a pregnancy.
-It is possible to ask your GP or psychiatrist if they can refer you to a perinatal mental health service.
+It is possible to ask your GP, midwife, mental health midwife, public health nurse or psychiatrist if they can refer you to a perinatal mental health service.

 What is Perinatal Mental Health?

 Perinatal mental health disorders are those which complicate pregnancy (antenatal) and the first postnatal year.
 They include both new onset and a relapse or reoccurrence of pre-existing disorders.
 Their unique aspect is their potential to affect the relationship between mother, child and family unit with consequent later development of significant emotional and behavioural difficulties in the child.
 The HSE’s National Specialist Perinatal Mental Health Services Model of Care describes the specialist (secondary and tertiary care) component of an overall perinatal mental health service.
 Helpful infographic on the estimated number of women affected by Perinatal Mental Health difficulties.

 The Specialist Perinatal Mental Health: Model of Care for Ireland was launched on 30th November 2017.
 The HSE’s then Mental Health Division (MHD), in recognition of the importance of Perinatal Mental Health included in its 2016 Service Plan the development of a Model of Care for Specialist Perinatal Mental Health Services.
 A National Working Group chaired by Dr. Margo Wrigley completed this work on behalf of the then Mental Health Division in the HSE.
 Download the Specialist Perinatal Mental Health: Model of Care for Ireland.